DeepRank/deeprank2/README.md

 ### Data generation

-For each protein-protein complex(or protein structure containing a missense variant), a query can be created and added to the `QueryCollection` object, to be processed later on.
+For each protein-protein complex (or protein structure containing a missense variant), a query can be created and added to the `QueryCollection` object, to be processed later on.
 Different types of queries exist:
 - In a `ProteinProteinInterfaceResidueQuery` and `SingleResidueVariantResidueQuery`, each node represents one amino acid residue.
 - In a `ProteinProteinInterfaceAtomicQuery` and `SingleResidueVariantAtomicQuery`, each node represents one atom within the amino acid residues.

 A query takes as inputs:
-- a `.pdb` file, representing the single protein (containing the variant/s) or the protein-protein structure
+- a `.pdb` file, representing the protein-protein structure
 - the ids of the chains composing the structure, and
 - optionally, the correspondent position-specific scoring matrices (PSSMs), in the form of `.pssm` files.